Thameslink Delay Repay: Claim Train Delay Compensation

 Pin your Thameslink train

-Search for your Thameslink departure and tap "Notify Me".
+Search for your Thameslink departure and tap "Pin".
 Train Badger starts tracking in real time.

 2